f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab4.rst

 or some variation.
 In this deployment, the BIG-IP can translate the original source of the request in the XFF to the source IP address.

-Use Cywin Terminal to allow us to specify the X-Forwarded-For header.
 There is an iRule applied to EXT_VIP_10_1_10_30 which SNAT's the source IP to match the X-Forwarded-For header.

 **XFF-SNAT iRule**